 Cyprus is an island with a similar road network size to Madagascar's road network size; however, while Madagascar has a railway system that loses about USD 2 million each year, Cyprus invests only in the road network.
-During the British rule in Cyprus in 1905, a railway in the length of 122km and 39 stations was constructed.
+During the British rule in Cyprus in 1905, a railway in length of 122km and 39 stations was constructed.
 It was active for 46 years until 1951 when it was closed.
-During these years the railway system has continuously operated at a loss, and this was the reason for the cessation of the train service in Cyprus.
-Currently, there are some remnants of the railway system throughout Cyprus, but no active rail system exists on the entire island of Cyprus (Morgan, 2010).
+During these years the railway system has continuously operated at a loss and this was the reason for the cessation of the train service in Cyprus.
+Currently there are some remnants of the railway system throughout Cyprus, but no active rail system exists in the entire island of Cyprus [10].

 Another island with a similar rail saga is the island of Trinidad.
-A railway system was constructed under British rule in Trinidad.
-The railway was longer than the railway in Cyprus - 173 km and it was active for a longer period of 96 years.
+A railway system was constructed under the British rule in Trinidad.
+The railway was longer than the railway in Cyprus - 173 kms and it was active for a longer period of 96 years.
 It was inaugurated in 1876 and was operational until 1968.
 The spreading out of private automobile technology has brought about changes in the travel preferences of Trinidad and the losses of the railway system have increased.
-Unlike Madagascar, the government of Trinidad figured out that investing in an unprofitable railway system was unreasonable and decided to close the unsuccessful rail system in 1968 and has been concentrating on road paving.
-Nowadays, there is no railway system in Trinidad (Castle, 2016).
+Unlike Madagascar, The government of Trinidad figured out that investing in an unprofitable railway system was unreasonable and decided to close the unsuccessful rail system in 1968 and has been concentrating on road paving.
+Nowadays, there is no railway system in Trinidad [11].

 On another island, the plans for a passenger railway system have never been materialized.
-The Ottoman government pledged to construct a passenger rail system in Crete in 1908; however, nothing of these plans took place and the First World War put the seal on all the ottoman efforts to construct a railway system in Crete.

-After the First World War in 1922, a railway was constructed in Crete for a particular purpose - the construction of the harbour in Heraklion.
+The Ottoman government pledged to construct a passenger rail system in Crete in 1908; however, nothing of these plans actually took place and the First World War put the seal on all the ottoman efforts to construct a railway system in Crete.
+After the First World War in 1922, a railway was constructed in Crete for a particular purpose - the construction of the harbor in Heraklion.
 It was an industrial railway with no passenger rail service.
-When the government of Crete finished constructing the harbour in 1937, there was no reasonable use for the train.
+When the government of Crete finished constructing the harbor in 1937, there was no reasonable use for the train.
 Therefore this rail system was abandoned and nowadays there is no railway system in Crete.
-There are some railfans in Crete trying to encourage the government of Crete to construct a new railway in Crete, however, there is no economic logic in such a railway system and therefore the mainstream politicians in Crete do not support constructing a new railway system in this island (Protonotarios, 2012).
+There are some rail fans in Crete trying to encourage the government of Crete to construct a new railway in Crete, however, there is no economic logic in such a railway system in this island [12].

-The Negros Island in the Philippines is famous for its sugar mills.
-Sugar production is the most common business on the Negros Island.
-Therefore, railways were constructed from 1912 and on to transfer sugar canes from the fields to the mills.
-Even when the railroads' construction was finished, nobody tried to use them for passengers, because nobody believed such a rail passenger system had a chance to be profitable.
+The Negros Island in the Philippines is famous for his Sugar mills.
+Actually, sugar production is the most common business on the Negros Island.
+Therefore, railways were constructed from 1912 and on in order to transfer sugar canes from the fields to the mills.
+Even when the railroads construction was finished, nobody tried to use them for passengers, because nobody believed such a rail passenger system had a chance to be profitable.
 The trains have continued to transport sugar and to be profitable until the crash of the sugar price in the international markets.
-This crash began in the mid of the 1980s but has continued for too long.
-The rail system was gradually closed until 2007 when the last railway located on the east coast of the island was closed (Bosma, 2019).
+This crash began in the mid of the 1980s, but has continued for too long.
+Actually, the rail system was gradually closed until 2007 when the last railway located on the east coast of the island was closed [13].